Montana Story

-Montana Story is a 2021 American drama film written and directed by Scott McGehee and David Siegel.
-The film stars Haley Lu Richardson and Owen Teague.
-Two siblings return to their family's ranch in Montana after their father falls into a coma.
+Montana Story is a 2021 American drama film written, directed, and produced by Scott McGehee and David Siegel.
+Starring Haley Lu Richardson and Owen Teague, the film is about siblings returning to their family's ranch in Montana after their father falls into a coma.

 It was released in the United States on May 13, 2022, by Bleecker Street.

 Plot

 Estranged, twenty-something, half-siblings Cal and Erin return to the vast Montana ranch they once called home after their father has fallen into a coma and is now on life support.
 Erin's mother died in childbirth, while Cal's mother died two years ago.
 The housekeeper and family friend, Valentina, has been holding down the fort.
 Kenyan immigrant nurse, Ace (a nickname he uses since people in the United States have trouble pronouncing his real name) has been providing life-sustaining care to the siblings' father.
 Since their father isn't expected to recover, Cal begins selling and donating the ranch's assets.
 He has conflicted feelings towards his father, due to past abuse.
 Erin, who remains angry about the abuse, plans to take the family's elderly horse, Mr. T, back to her home in Hudson Valley, New York.

 Cal explains to Ace that, seven years ago, his father was a lawyer who helped cover up a toxic incident at the Copperhead open-pit mine.
 Erin wrote an article that was published in a local paper, exposing the corruption.
 Their father violently assaulted her and killed her horse, Pepper.
 Erin ran away from home that night.
 Cal tried to track her down, but she actively avoided being found and he eventually stopped looking.

 Cal tries to open up to Erin, telling her about his life in Cheyenne, Wyoming, and his goal to be a civil engineer.
 However, she remains closed off.
 She decides to purchase an old truck and horse trailer to transport Mr. T, though Cal worries about the reliability of the truck.
 The seller, Mukki, tells Erin that he's Mohican and his family fled west over time to avoid violence.